puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-2-0/01-hiera-and-puppet-lookup/assignment.md

 notes:
 - type: text
   contents: |-
-    In this lab you will:

-     - Use the `puppet lookup` command on your primary server to discover how Hiera looks for data based on your hiera.yaml configuration and your node facts.
+    In this lab you will use the `puppet lookup` command on your primary server to discover how Hiera looks for data based on your hiera.yaml configuration and your node facts.

     Click **Start** when you are ready to begin.
 tabs: